zeusro/ReactMailbox/README.md

 # ReactMailbox

-mailbox for Android8.1,oneplus5.
+mailbox for Android8.1,Oneplus5.

-Using react native.
+Using React Native.